Opticians Act 1989 (Amendment) Bill [HL]

 The bill primarily affects:

-- Consumers aged 16 and over: They have access to a new type of spectacle, although with limitations.
+- Consumers aged 16 and over: They will have access to adjustable focus spectacles, provided they meet the specified criteria and understand the limitations.

 Powered by nyModel